How Narrative Attack Campaigns Magnify Cyberattacks: Insights and Strategies for Defense

 Phishing – Deceptive messages trick users into handing over login credentials or sensitive data.
 Disinformation gives these messages a veneer of legitimacy, exploiting trust and deceiving targets.

-Ransomware – Disinformation tactics enhance the coercion and fear used in ransomware attacks.
+Ransomware – narrative attacks tactics enhance the coercion and fear used in ransomware attacks.
 Deceptive narratives about data leaks boost ransom payments.

 Data Breaches – Spreading misinformation about breaches that never happened or exaggerating actual breaches multiplies the reputational damage and customer panic.

-Several high-profile cyber attacks over the past two years incorporated calculated disinformation campaigns:
+Several high-profile cyber attacks over the past two years incorporated calculated narrative attacks campaigns:

 • In a 2021 ransomware attack on meat supplier JBS, the Russian-linked REvil gang demanded $11 million in bitcoin.
 The hackers also threatened to release stolen company data, a move designed to add leverage.